 - Montana Department of Public Health and Human Services (DPHHS)

 To help support the health of our community, we are providing access to an online COVID-19 risk assessment developed by the Centers for Disease Control and Prevention (CDC).
 This tool does NOT provide a diagnosis, and it should NOT be used as a substitute for an assessment made by a healthcare provider.

 Community Medical Center Hospital & Clinic Patients

-Patients with symptoms (fever, cough, difficulty breathing), should call our FREE 24/7 Nurse on Call line for symptom evaluation (406) 327-4770.
+Patients with symptoms, should call our FREE 24/7 Nurse on Call line for symptom evaluation (406) 327-4770.
 Please call this number in advance of visiting the hospital or any clinic.
 Patients experiencing respiratory or flu-like symtoms may also check-in online at Community FirstCare on North Reserve.

 All adult patients (who can tolerate a mask) and all approved visitors are required to have a mask / cloth face covering on prior to entering and must wear it for the duration of their visit.
 Mask will be provided for those who need them.

 To limit the spread of infectious illnesses, in-person visits will not be allowed starting July 1, 2020.
 We encourage patients and their families to communicate through phone and video chat. iPads are available for patients to use upon request.
 Visitor exceptions may be made on a case-by-case basis for the following:

 - Children admitted to the hospital Pediatric Unit & Pediatric Intensive Care Unit

 - Patients receiving end-of-life care